Why you should visit Mostar

 The Old Town is quite small and you can easily see it in a few hours.
 Most visitors to Mostar come here on day trips from Dubrovnik or even Split and see nothing else but this part of town.
 It actually gets eerily quiet in the evening and even on a Saturday night you’ll find most stores closed by 8pm.

-For those willing to spend more than a few hours in Mostar, there are other sights of historic and cultural significance in town.
-Muslibegovic’s House (below) is the finest Ottoman residential building from the time.
-It’s 4 floors contain beautiful wooden carved ceilings, traditional carpets, and fine Ottoman furniture.
+Accommodation: Mostar is inexpensive.
+Recommendations: Apartments Solis and Apartments Villa Mike.
+For something special stay in the Muslibegovic’s House (photos below).
+It is the finest Ottoman residential building from the time with 4 floors containing beautiful wooden carved ceilings, traditional carpets, and fine Ottoman furniture.
 It is today both a museum and an upscale hotel.
 A beautiful building and even if you don’t spend the night it is worth visiting.

 The Karadjoz-bey Mosque is also worth visiting.
 It is considered the most beautiful mosque in all of Herzegovina and has the highest minaret (which can be climbed – note that the spiral staircase is very tight).
 The man tending the mosque was very friendly and informative.
 For those who are worried about entering a mosque: we were told that it is not a ‘hard’ form of Islam in Bosnia.
 Lissette wasn’t made to wear a shawl and the man happily invited us to walk in the area where only the men are supposed to be allowed to pray.
 A good experience and if you can only visit one mosque in Mostar make it this one.